Roconpaas

 Best for: Lifestyle and personal blogs

-• Elegant and minimalist design
+• Elegant and minimalist blog layout

-• Retina-ready graphics
+• Retina-ready graphics for crisp images

 Pros: